Sunday, June 9, 2024

 Contrary to popular assumption NO it was not in Ancient or Medieval times common for people to get married with at least the woman being as young as 16 or even 12 in some claims.
 While on the books marriages that young might have been technically allowed all the evidence shows that in practice the norm was usually at least 20.
 The notable exceptions were usually among the Aristocratic or Royal Families making important marriage alliances and even they often weren't consummated right away.
 But those exceptions are often what people write historical fiction about helping spread the confusion.

-There are no Biblical verses stating a clear ideal or minimum marriage age, but at least 3 notable people didn't get married till 40, Isaac, Esau and Moses.
+There are no Biblical verses stating a clear ideal or minimum marriage age, but at least 3 notable people didn't get married till 40, Isaac, Esau and Moses (Jacob was Esau's twin and he got married even later).

-And no nothing in Scripture supports the "if she can bleed she ca breed" meme people assume about pre-modern cultures.
+And no nothing in Scripture supports the "if she can bleed she can breed" meme people assume about pre-modern cultures.

-Also regardless of age some people abuse "let him do what he will" to defend martial rape.
-The context of this chapter is addressing young Christians questioning whether Sex and Marriage is right for them at all, Paul is giving people permission to enter consensual marriage, not disregarding the woman's consent.
+Also regardless of age some people abuse "let him do what he will" from this chapter to defend martial rape.
+The context of this chapter is addressing believers questioning whether Sex and Marriage is right for them at all, Paul is giving people permission to enter consensual marriage, not disregarding the woman's consent.

 Thing is I do want to lower the Voting Age, and some people may find that bizarre in the above context.
 But to me the whole point of Democracy is to empower the most vulnerable.
 The youngest people are the ones thinking about the future most which is why they need a greater voice.
 You aren't consenting to anything when you Vote, you are telling the State or Society what you prefer and they consent only if enough people agree.